upperlinecode/js-functions-marathon/README.md

 You'll be writing javascript functions inside of `marathon_functions.js` - each function will perform a different task to help Karlie with her training!
 Remember that a marathon is 26.2 Miles of running!

-+ Create a function called `timeToDecimal()` that takes in three integers (hours, minutes, seconds) and converts this to decimal number of hours.
++ Create a function called `timeToDecimal()` that takes in a string with hours, minutes and seconds, and converts this to decimal number of hours.
 For example:

 ```js
 timeToDecimal("0:30:0") // 0 hours, 30 minutes, 0 seconds